mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Deal 2 damage to a minion.
 Activate your Battle Pets.

 name:     Deathstrike Seal<br>
-text:     Give an allied minion, "Destroy any minion damaged by this minion".
+text:     Give an allied minion "Destroy any minion damaged by this minion".

 name:     Eight Gates<br>
 text:     Spells you cast this turn that deal damage deal +2 damage.